klaudiosinani/rels/readme.md

     Options
-      --repo, -r         Repository to get analytics for --number, -n       Number of releases to be displayed --all, -a          Display all releases
+      --repo, -r         Repository to get analytics for --list, -l         Number of releases to be displayed --all, -a          Display all releases
       --help, -h         Display help message
       --version, -v      Display installed version